hyosung11/Launch-School/Courses/journal.md

 09:30 I skimmed the questions from the written exam.
 I have blood on my finger.

 09:56 I feel a little hot.
 I put out the fan.
 I'm feeling a little nervous.
+Treat this like an actual job interview.

+12:33 Pretty sure I got a "Not Yet" as I stumbled and failed to solve the last coding question for the interview.
+Ugh.